hash-kings/Hash-Kings-Miner-V3/README.md

 <i>**Note**: .NET Framework 2.0 or higher and Microsoft Visual C++ Redistributable 2013 is required.
 No additional installations should be needed if you use Windows 8.1 or later.
 However, if you encounter any issues when starting application (application would fail to start or errors/warnings about missing DLL files are displayed) you should download and install <a href="https://www.microsoft.com/en-us/download/details.aspx?id=30653" target="_blank">Microsoft **.NET Framework 2.0**</a> and <a href="https://www.microsoft.com/en-us/download/details.aspx?id=40784" target="_blank">Microsoft **Visual C++ Redistributable 2013 (vcredist_x64.exe)**</a> (after installation a reboot might be required).</i>

 Detailed instructions:
+- Download binaries from here: https://github.com/Cryptominer937/zPoolMiner/releases
 - Extract zip archive
 - Run NiceHashMinerLegacy.exe
 - After first run, start benchmark test, otherwise Multi-Algorithm mining will not work properly; for AMD GPUs we suggest you to run **Precise benchmark**
 - Make sure you select your own personal Bitcoin wallet to receive payments, see **Bitcoin wallet guidelines and instructions**.
-- You will receive Bitcoin payments according to the pools payout schedule.
+- You will receive Bitcoin payments according to our payments schedule: http://www.zpool.ca/

-**WARNING**: Due to specific requirements of the supporting back-end program "sgminer", you can **not** run Hash-Kings Miner through Windows RDP (Remote Desktop Protocol) if you are using **AMD GPUs**.
-If you still wish to use remote access to your computer while running Hash-Kings Miner we suggest you to use TeamViewer: https://www.teamviewer.com.
+**WARNING**: Due to specific requirements of the supporting back-end program "sgminer", you can **not** run zPool Miner through Windows RDP (Remote Desktop Protocol) if you are using **AMD GPUs**.
+If you still wish to use remote access to your computer while running zPool Miner we suggest you to use TeamViewer: https://www.teamviewer.com.

 # <a name="profit"></a> Where is the profit coming from?

-As a back-end Hash-Kings Miner relies on the pool service.
-By running Hash-Kings Miner you're Mining one Coin and getting paid in BTC.
+As a back-end zPool Miner relies on the <a href="http://www.zpool.ca/" target="_blank">zPool.ca</a> service.
+By running zPool Miner you're Mining one Coin and getting paid in BTC.

-# <a name="highprofit"></a> How to run Hash-Kings Miner only when profitability is high enough?
+# <a name="highprofit"></a> How to run zPool Miner only when profitability is high enough?
 Profitability of mining can go up and down that may be unprofitable to mine especially places with high electricity cost.
-By using the "MinimumProfit" settings, Hash-Kings will stop mining if the current profits are below the minimum amount (in USD).
+By using the "MinimumProfit" settings, zPoolMinerLegacy will stop mining if the current profits are below the minimum amount (in USD).
 This will help you mine during "profitable" times only.

 # <a name="options"></a> Additional options